 Change the operating mode to RPN by first pressing the MODE button.
-Select the RPN operating mode by either using the +- key, or pressing the soft menu key.
-Press the WITH (F6) soft menu key to complete the operation.
+Select the RPN operating mode by either using the +- key, or pressing the Soft menu key.
+Press the Soft menu key to complete the operation.
 The display, for the RPN mode looks as follows: